TollyH/Chess/README.md

 - Exporting to Portable Game Notation (PGN) and Forsyth–Edwards Notation (FEN)
 - Custom position editor with FEN import support
 - A computer player that can play as white, black, both, or neither
+- Support for external chess engines using the UCI protocol (such as Stockfish)
 - Quality of life features such as auto queen promotion and automatic board flipping
 - Colour scheme customisation